pavani2118/Web-Services-and-Server-Technologies/Day08/retrive the data/readme.md

 🔍 Retrieving Data from MongoDB 📚
-This README focuses on how to get the data out of our MongoDB database.
-We'll explore different ways to query and retrieve student information from the students collection within the unidb database.

 1. The  find()  Method: Your Go-To Tool 🚀
 The primary way we retrieve data in MongoDB is using the find() method.
 It's super versatile and lets you specify exactly what you're looking for.